CompNet/SpatialMeasures/README.md

 # Data
 Most of the data is generated randomly and recorded in the `data` folder (see the *Organization* section for more details).

-We also experiment on a few publicly available real-world networks, also contained in the data folder `data`.
+We also experiment on a few publicly available real-world networks, also contained in the `data` folder.

 **<To be completed>**